hike-eclat/docs/docs/basic_testbed.rst

 There are 9 windows in the TMUX, click with the mouse on the window name in the status bar to activate them.

-In the TG1 and TG2 windows you can run the ping commands to generate traffic from the TG namespace.
+In the TG1 and TG2 windows you can type and run the commands to generate traffic from the TG namespace:
-On TG1 the command ``ping -i 0.01 fc01::2`` which sends 100 p/s is displayed and ready to be executed.
-On TG2 the command ``ping -i 0.5 fc01::3`` which sends 2 p/s is displayed and ready to be executed.
+* Command prepared in TG1: ``tcpreplay -i enp6s0f0 hike_v3/testbed/pkts/pkt_ipv6_udp.pcap``
+* Command prepared in TG2: ``ping -i 5 fc01::3``

 The MAIN, MAPS and DEBUG windows are in the default namespace of the container.
 In the MAPS window you can see the content of the eBPF maps.
-In the DEBUG window you can the low-level debug printout of the HIKe programs.
+In the DEBUG window you can see the low-level debug printout of the HIKe programs.

 The SUT, SUT2 and SUTDA windows are in the SUT namespace.
 The eCLAT daemon is executed in the SUTDA windows.

-The CLT windows runs in the COLLECTOR namespace.
-In the CLT window we could run the ``tcpdump -i veth0`` command to display the packets that are redirected to the collector.
+You can execute the tcpreply command from TG1 to send an udp packet and read the UDP source and destination ports written by the show_pkt_info HIKe/eBPF program in the log (shown in the DEBUG window).

+You can execute the ping command from TG2 and it will send an ICMP packet every 5 seconds.
+In this case, the transport protocol 58 will be displayed in the log.

+Now you can try to modify the eCLAT script basic_example.eclat: ``cd /opt/eclat-daemon && nano test/eclat_scripts/basic_example.eclat``.

+For example, change line 20 from ``show_pkt_info(TRANSP_LAYER, myvar)`` to ``show_pkt_info(NET_LAYER | TRANSP_LAYER, 2000)``.

+Now both Network Layer and Transport Layer information are displayed in the log, and the displayed "User info" passed as parameter to the show_pkt_info HIKe/eBPF program is changed from 1000 to 2000.

 .. _eclat-script-basic: